albertZhangTJ/sqlancer-lancerfuzz/src/lancerfuzz/README.md

 - Run time: the time when a test case generator is executed
 - Turnaround time: the time from the test case generator is called to a test case is produced
 - Throughput: the amount of test case that can be generated in a given time limit (one minute unless otherwise specified)
+- Output buffer: A structured buffer containing the partially generated test case, which will be serialized to produce the test case

 ## SGL